May 2024

 I need to update my auto-bibliography–I guess you’d call it my “opus.”
 The people who took over North Atlantic Books put all my books out of print and pulped the inventory.
 My only book in print is Bottoming Out the Universe, published by Inner Traditions (see “June 2020” below), but most of my old titles are still available online (Amazon for a start).
 I am working with Inner Traditions on reissue of what I consider key ones: the two embryology books mentioned above, Planet Medicine: Origins, Planet Medicines: Modalities; Dark Pool of Light (three volumes), On the Integration of Nature, The Bardo of Waking Life, 2013: Raising the Earth to the Next Vibration, Homeopathy: The Great Riddle, Migraine Auras, New Moon, and The Night Sky: Soul and Cosmos (the rewritten 2014 version).
 This is not going to happen soon or fast, maybe not even in my lifetime, so anyone who wants copies of these books, get them online while there are still used copies or leftover inventory.
 After that, you can try writing me to see if I have any left.
 I have some extra copies of earlier books like The Continents, The Provinces, and The Long Body of the Dream.
 For those who want to track down anything like the full batch, it’s a bit over 40 books by now counting the early experimental prose volumes.

 I have just completed a political-cultural book The Return of the Tower of Babel: Trumpism, QAnon, Cancel Culture, COVID, Chaos Magic, and Ukraine.
-It is not a typical Inner Traditions title, so I am exploring where and how to publish it.
-Any ideas?
+It is posted on substack under Jovian Bricolage.

 I am committed to publication of my nonfiction trilogy: New Moon, Episodes in Disguise of a Marriage, and Out of Babylon.
 I am currently doing what I hope are final rewrites on the latter two.
 New Moon is done; it was published originally in a hardcover in 1995.
 That was premature and I rewrote it entirely with a subtitle A Coming of Age Tale to distinguish.
-A very small edition (I think 200 copies) was published in 2016.
+A very small edition (200 copies) was published in 2016.
 This is my story of growing up through the beginning of senior year of college and, to a large degree, is drawn from my high-school and college writing.
-At most, I will proof it before it is reissued.
 Out of Babylon was also prematurely published with a subtitle Ghosts of Grossinger’s, in 1996.
 It is my story of three fathers, the suicides in my family, the history of Grossinger’s, Lindy’s and my kids, and North Atlantic Books, but it is also the story of ancestral trauma and the Jewish mystery.
-When it is finally published, a decision will have to be made about whether a thousand-page book is too long or four volumes are too many.
 For now, I have divided it into four self-contained books.
 Part of the length is that I have let my brother and sister tell their stories in their letters, journals, and transcribed narratives.
 That alone is a 300-page book.

 I have come over time to consider the entire body (the opus) a partly channeled enterprise.
 By that, I don’t mean that anyone dictated it to me from another dimension.
 I mean what any literary writer does: it has its own style, signature, and message, which is different from my personal style, signature, and message.
 The textual demand to be told, to be brought into the world, is transpersonal.
 It’s not my role to judge it.
 I consider it is a unique opus, meaning there is nothing else like its mix of science, mythology, the occult, pop culture, and literary narrative.
 It is my imprint onto time.
 But I don’t spend as much time writing as one might think.
 A few committed hours a day does it.
 Once I got the voice unimpeded, it was mostly downhill.
 There’s no writer’s block when you’re listening to a dedicated signal—a clear channel—that’s wiser and funnier than you are.

 When I began this updated home page, I thought it was necessary for one main reason.
-That plan has diffused as I have gone along, but I will return now to the original docket.
 Many people do not seem to know that Lindy and I have nothing to do with North Atlantic Books, and we haven’t for more than two years.
 I didn’t retire.
-I was removed by a Trump-like cancel-culture cabal.
+I was removed.
 I stand by the authors we published during our 55 years of Io and North Atlantic Books, but I disavow the books, rhetoric, politics, and vandalism of the occupiers using our name.
-Occupiers never speak for the indigenes and can’t legitimize an authority and equity they didn’t earn.
 I said at the time of the 2020 coup that the only reason they didn’t execute rather than merely exile me is that they didn’t have the authority.
-Red Guards, Khmer Rouge, and ISIS, in their jihads, did.
-I am classifying the energy in the room, not the blandly gentrified and postured tactics.
+Red Guards, Khmer Rouge, and ISIS, in their own jihads, did.
+I am classifying the energy in the room, not the gentrified and postured tactics.
 My friend, “Astrology for the Now Age” host Robert Phoenix Morris, put it best.
-I am not as futuristically political as him, but he captures the spirit.
+I am not as political as him, but he captures the spirit.
 RPM wrote: “It seems more than just random and the result of some social trend.
 You were targeted and marked in true revolutionary fashion . . . wrapped in racial theory and identity politics. . . .
 It’s not about race, or being woke.
 It’s about the wholesale dismantling of the West. . . .”

 June 2020